-If someone purchases a bundle subscription, they will be granted access to all the child courses and if a member’s subscription expires, their access to the courses is revoked.
+If a member purchases a bundle subscription, they will be granted access to all the child courses—and if a member’s subscription expires, their access to the courses is revoked.

 If you want to learn more about creating bundles, you can check this tutorial from Teachable.

-#2: Offer a free/paid trial to new members
+2. Offer a free or paid trial to new members

 One of the most effective ways to market your membership site is by offering subscription trials.
 Offering a trial allows you to directly tackle a lot of the questions that a user would have otherwise.

 A really smart strategy to increase average spend per member is to create multiple membership levels.
-For example, you might consider offering 2 or 3 membership levels to your site and you might call them bronze, silver, and gold.
+For example, you might consider offering two or three membership levels to your site and you might call them bronze, silver, and gold.

-The number of levels, how you name them and what you will include in each of them, it all depends on your business and what you want to achieve with multiple membership levels.
+The number of levels, how you name them, and what you will include in each of them all depends on your business and what you want to achieve with multiple membership levels.

 ‘What’ and ‘who’ aspects of your upselling strategy are interrelated and here are a few ideas to ponder:

-- Upsell premium 1-on-1 coaching program to the gold members
+Upsell premium one-on-one coaching program to the gold members

 You can also upsell by creating bonus lectures within your courses.
 So, you might want to create a bonus lecture at the end, add the course details and then include a call to action which will take them directly to the checkout page.

-Another important way to upsell is using email marketing!
+Another important way to upsell is by using email marketing.
 You can easily set up course completion emails to go out via Zapier and you can include your upsell offer in the completion email itself.